-A project for linking our personal experience to the planetary processes that sustain us.
+A project for linking our personal lived experience to the planetary processes that sustain us.

 In 2016 the work Catch Your Breath was created to draw attention to the act of breathing and how it connects us with other people.
 Since 2016 over 15,000 people have experienced the work and had their breath recorded photographically.
 Upon escaping from the artwork where did the air go from all those breaths?
 Where are the breaths now?

 In April of 2019 at the Caboolture Hospital in Queensland, my father took his last breath.
 Ten months later, in Sydney, my second grandson took his first breath.
 What journey has been taken by the air from the last breath of my father and the air that would become the first breath of my grandson.
 Did they ever cross paths?

-Can contemplating the journey of those breaths around the world help to connect us with the world itself?
+Can contemplating the journey of these breaths around the world help to connect us with the world itself?
 Perhaps helping to counter our tendency to turn inwards when we should be looking outwards for solutions for these precarious times.

 We know that the air in our breath is carried away by the wind, travelling the world and being shared with every other living thing and planetary process .
 Scientists who study the atmosphere can plot the movement of air on a global scale and use this to track pollution, predict the weather and understand climate change.
 Using the tools of science this chart shows the trajectory of the first 4 weeks of my father’s last breath.

 Taking the data from these tools and expressing it in a less formal way, we can interactively explore the complete trajectories or compare multiple trajectories.
 We might also include other artistic, scientific and cultural models and images that suggest relationships between the movement of this air and the physical and social processes of the planet.